 Welcome to the Gastrointestinal Cancer Prevention Program (GICPP) at Seattle Cancer Care Alliance.
-Your first appointment will be at the main SCCA clinic on Lake Union.
+Your first appointment will be at the SCCA Clinic on Lake Union.
 This appointment usually lasts 2-3 hours.
 We recommend that you bring a friend or family member with you to help keep track of the information that your team will be giving you.

 Forms You Need for Your First Appointment

 Please download, print and complete the Gastrointestinal Cancer Prevention Program Intake Form, Gastrointestinal Cancer Prevention Program Cancer Worry questionnaire, and medication history form.
 These forms should be completed and faxed (206-288-6406), emailed (firstname.lastname@example.org), or mailed (GICPP, Seattle Cancer Care Alliance, 825 Eastlake Ave E, E2-102, Seattle, WA 98109-1023) at least 1-2 weeks prior to your appointment.
 Your providers will review these, along with your relevant medical and family records, several days prior to meeting with you.

 - Gastrointestinal Cancer Prevention Program Intake Form (click to download PDF)

 - Gastrointestinal Cancer Prevention Program Cancer Worry Questionnaire (click to download PDF)

 - Medication History Questionnaire (click to download PDF)

 At the time you schedule your clinic visit, you will be asked for information about your medical history and a family history will be taken.
 For each of your relatives (e.g. children, siblings, parents, aunts, uncles, grandparents), questions will be asked about their:

 - Cancer risk factors (e.g. smoking, radiation, chemical exposures, etc.)

 - Age of any cancer diagnosis and where the cancer originated